BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ```

   Similary, you can *Blacklist*  your race by setting `Allowed` to `false`
-  You can also include an optional reason that will be shown in an error message, both On-Screen and the console.
+  You can also include an optional reason that will be shown in an error message, both on-screen and in the console.

 ```lua